NBISweden/workshop-reproducible-research/pages/jupyter/jupyter-2-the-basics.md

 will get back to this in much more detail, but for now it's enough to understand that code cells are for executing code that is interpreted by a kernel (in this case the Python version in your Conda environment).

+* **Raw:**

+The raw cell type can be used to display _e.g._ HTML or LaTeX content when converting the notebook.
+This is not something we will cover in this tutorial.

 Before we continue, here are some shortcuts that can be useful.
 Note that they are only applicable when in "Command mode".
 Most of them are also available from